Coupling of a Nuclear Transition to a Surface Acoustic Wave

 \section{Acknowledgments}

 We thank Prof.~D.~Ryan (McGill), for early advice on \M spectroscopy and Prof.~D.~Goldhaber-Gordon (Stanford) for advice on the design and fabrication of the SAW devices.
-This work is supported by the Air Force Office of Scientific Research under award number FA9550-22-1-0439, and by the Gordon and Betty Moore, and Simons Foundations.
+This work was supported by the Air Force Office of Scientific Research under award number FA9550-22-1-0439, and by the "Table-top experiments for fundamental physics" program, sponsored by the Gordon and Betty Moore Foundation, Simons Foundation, Alfred P. Sloan Foundation, and John Templeton Foundation.
 Sample fabrication was partially supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, under Contract No. DE-AC02-76SF00515.
 Part of this work was performed at the Stanford Nano Shared Facilities (SNSF) and the Stanford Nanofabrication Facility (SNF), both of which are supported by the National Science Foundation under Award No. ECCS-2026822.

 \FloatBarrier \oldaddcontentsline [3]{} \oldaddcontentsline

 \onecolumngrid

 {A\arabic{table}} {A\arabic{figure}} {A\arabic{figure}} {A\arabic{equation}}